 Section 6.2 What is an exception?
+What is an exception.

 If a drug is not covered in the way you would like it to be covered, you can ask us to make an "exception."
 An exception is a type of coverage decision.
 Similar to other types of coverage decisions, if we turn down your request for an exception, you can appeal our decision.